ChrisCummins/phd/deeplearning/deepsmith/README.md

 DeepSmith uses a service architecture.
 There are three types of services:

- * **DataStore Service** servers as the backend, storing generated testcases, results from executing testcases, and analysis of testcase results.
+ * **DataStore Service** serves as the backend, storing generated testcases, results from executing testcases, and the results of differential tests.
  * **Generator Service** generates testcases.
  * **Harness Service** coordinates the execution of testcases on one or more testbeds.